Apiate disaster victims given temporary accommodation – MCE

 ▶ Click Here for Full AFCON Coverage ◀

-The Municipal Chief Executive (MCE) for Prestea-Huni Valley, Dr Isaac Dasmani, has revealed that victims in Apiate disaster have been given temporary accommodation as plans by the government to provide a permanent settlement is in the offing.
+The Municipal Chief Executive (MCE) for Prestea-Huni Valley, Dr Isaac Dasmani, has revealed that victims in Apiatse disaster have been given temporary accommodation as plans by government to provide a permanent settlement is in the offing.

 13 persons died while 59 got injured in a huge explosion at Apiate, a town between Bogoso and Bawdie in the Western Region on Thursday 20th January 2022.